 The Pineapple Backstory

-The pineapple originally calls Brazil its home and it spread from there due to the movements of the Tupi Indians, who also took it throughout parts of South and Central America as well as some surrounding islands.
+The pineapple originally calls Brazil its home.
+It spread from there due to the movements of the Tupi Indigenous peoples, who also took it throughout parts of South and Central America as well as some surrounding islands.
 It was the Portuguese and Spanish who spread it throughout the world such as the Caribbean, Malaysia, the tropical parts of Asia, and India.
-In fact, it was the Spanish who eventually gave them the name “pineapple” due to their appearance as they resembled pine cones.
+In fact, it was the Spanish who eventually gave the fruit the name “pineapple” due to their appearance, as they resembled pine cones.

-Some native tribes in Mexico used pineapples in ceremonies praising the God, Vitzliputzli, a god of war.
+Some Indigenous tribes in Mexico used pineapples in ceremonies praising the God, Vitzliputzli, a god of war.

-Ancient peoples in the New World also fermented pineapples into wine.
+Ancient peoples in the Americas also fermented pineapples into wine.
 This wine was used in numerous religious rituals and celebrations of every sort.

-The Spaniards, however, placed other attributes upon the pineapple.
-When picked at peak freshness a pineapple can only survive for about 1 month.
-The trip by boat from New World to Old World was considerably longer.
+The Spaniards, however, had a different perspective on pineapples.
+When picked at peak freshness, a pineapple can only survive for about 1 month.
+The trip by boat from the Americas to Europe was considerably longer.
 Columbus had packed the hold with numerous pineapples after one of his voyages, but only one survived the trip.
-It was presented to King Ferdinand as he had sponsored the voyage.
+It was presented to King Ferdinand, as he had sponsored the voyage.
 Needless to say, the court adored the fruit.
 This, in turn, kicked off pineapple production in the tropics.

 Symbol of Luxury

 A few Europeans attempted to grow them in Europe’s soil, but only a few plants survived and were poor specimens.
 However, hothouse growing eventually began in the 19th century, and small-scale pineapple production began.
-It was here that certain popular varieties of pineapple that are still cultivated today were created.
-However, soon pineapple cultivation began in the Azores and the need for these hothouses disappeared.
+It was here that certain popular varieties of pineapples that are still cultivated today were created.
+However, soon pineapple cultivation began in the Azores, and the need for these hothouses disappeared.